mslearn-cloudskillchallenge/skills-hello-github-actions/README.md

 ### :keyboard: Activity: Trigger the workflow

-1. Make a new branch named `test-workflow`.
+1. Make a new branch named `test-workflow`.:grinning:
 1. Commit any change to your branch, such as adding an emoji to your README.md file.
 1. Create the pull request on your branch.
 1. See your action run on your pull request.